-- The ground water quality data is collected manually, for a few parameters such as temperature, level and TDS.
-The ground water in Guwahati city is polluted by iron, Arsenic and fluoride content.
+- In Guwahati, the groundwater quality data is collected manually, and tested for a few parameters such as temperature, level and TDS.
+The groundwater in Guwahati City is polluted by iron, arsenic and fluoride.

-- Traditional water quality measuring of the Varanasi river involves the manual collection of water at various locations, which is inefficient.
+- In Varanasi, traditional water quality measuring of the Varanasi river involves the manual collection of water at various locations, which is inefficient.

-Key aims for River Water and Groundwater Monitoring System:
+Key aims for Ground / River Water Monitoring System:

-How LOTUS will improve River Water and Groundwater Monitoring System:
+How LOTUS will improve Ground / River Water Monitoring System:

-- For both cases, there will be the emplacement of LOTUS sensors; they will be integrated into a common probe with the wireless communication capability and IoT functionality.
+- For all cases, there will be the placement of LOTUS sensors; they will be integrated into a common probe with the wireless communication capability and IoT functionality,

 Outcomes of Use Case 4: